TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 Each role type serves a specific purpose, ensuring secure and fine-grained access to AWS resources in a variety of scenarios.

 ---

+### Question 1 : How can you create a user in AWS with full EC2 access limited to a specific region?

+Steps to Create a User with Region-Specific Full EC2 Access

+1. Create an IAM User:

+   - Go to the IAM section in the AWS Management Console.
+   - Create a new user and select Programmatic access or Management Console access, depending on your needs.
+   - Attach permissions later (we'll cover this in the next step).